 Top of the list has to be Le Tonle, owned and operated by Cambodia Rural Development Tours.
 This is a hospitality training school for disadvantaged kids, and it offers good value, if warm (though we were there in April) accommodation.
 The food is good too, served in a very attractive setting.

-Another popular option, towards the southern end of town, is the Silver Dolphin, where we found the staff to be especially friendly.
-Off the river, opposite the market, you’ll find the You Hong Guesthouse.
+A popular option on the riverside but towards the southern end of town is the Silver Dolphin, which is basic but functional, and also offers tours.
+Off the river, beside the market, you’ll find the You Hong Guesthouse.
 Rooms at You Hong are small, but it has a good terrace overlooking the market and the staff are a good lot.
 They have a second branch closer to the river, but the original is the better of the two.

 For something a bit different, consider staying across the river on Koh Trong.
-The island is home to two homestays (the northernmost one is the better) along with the decidedly more fancy Rajabori Villas (previously Sala Koh Trong) which is owned by the same people as Le Bungalow.
+The island is home to two homestays, a basic guesthouse, a nicely put together guesthouse and the decidedly more fancy Rajabori Villas (previously Sala Koh Trong) which is owned by the same people as Le Bungalow.